Anahita: Cosmological entity

-The cosmological qualities of the world river are alluded to in Yasht 5 (see in the Avesta, below), but properly developed only in the Bundahishn, a Zoroastrian account of creation finished in the 11th or 12th century CE.
-In both texts, Aredvi Sura Anahita is not only a divinity, but also the source of the world river and the (name of the) world river itself.
+The cosmological qualities of the world river are alluded to in Yasht 5 (see in the Avesta, below), and clearly described in the Bundahishn, a Zoroastrian account of creation finished in the 11th or 12th century CE.
+In both texts, Aredvi Sura Anahita is not only a divinity, but also the source of the world river and the name of the world river itself.
 The cosmological legend runs as follows:

-All the waters of the world created by Ahura Mazda originate from the source Aredvi Sura Anahita, the life-increasing, herd-increasing, fold-increasing, who makes prosperity for all countries.
-This source is at the top of the world mountain Hara Berezaiti, "High Hara", around which the sky revolves and that is at the center of Airyanem Vaejah, the first of the lands created by Mazda.
+All the waters of the world created by Ahura Mazda originate from the source Aredvi Sura Anahita, who lengthens life, greatens herds, increases folds and gives prosperity to all countries.
+The source is at the top of the world, on a mountain called Hara Berezaiti, meaning "High Hara", around which the sky revolves and that is at the center of Airyanem Vaejah, the first of the lands created by Mazda.

 The water, warm and clear, flows through a hundred thousand golden channels towards Mount Hugar, "the Lofty", one of the daughter-peaks of Hara Berezaiti.
 On the summit of that mountain is Lake Urvis, "the Turmoil", into which the waters flow, becoming quite purified and exiting through another golden channel.
 Through that channel, which is at the height of a thousand men, one portion of the great spring Aredvi Sura Anahita drizzles in moisture upon the whole earth, where it dispels the dryness of the air and all the creatures of Mazda acquire health from it.
 Another portion runs down to Vourukasha, the great sea upon which the earth rests, and from which it flows to the seas and oceans of the world and purifies them.

 In the Bundahishn, the two halves of the name "Ardwisur Anahid" are occasionally treated independently of one another, that is, with Ardwisur as the representative of waters, and Anahid identified with the planet Venus: The water of the all lakes and seas have their origin with Ardwisur (10.2, 10.5), and in contrast, in a section dealing with the creation of the stars and planets (5.4), the Bundahishn speaks of 'Anahid i Abaxtari', that is, the planet Venus.
 In yet other chapters, the text equates the two, as in "Ardwisur who is Anahid, the father and mother of the Waters" (3.17).

 This legend of the river that descends from Mount Hara appears to have remained a part of living observance for many generations.
 A Greek inscription from Roman times found in Asia Minor reads "the great goddess Anaïtis of high Hara".
 On Greek coins of the imperial epoch, she is spoken of as "Anaïtis of the sacred water".